splunk/public-o11y-docs/gdi/get-data-in/connect/azure/azure.rst

 Follow these steps to create a new Microsoft Entra application:

   #.
-In your Azure portal, navigate to :menuselection:`Microsoft Entra`, and register your new app.
+In your Azure portal, navigate to :menuselection:`Microsoft Entra ID`, and register your new app.
 Splunk Observability Cloud does not use this information, but you need to provide it in order to create an app on Azure.
   #.
 The Azure portal displays a summary about the application.
 Save the following information to use when you create your Azure integration in Splunk Observability Cloud:
       * :guilabel:`Display name`
       * :guilabel:`Application (client) ID`